rosanneandrea/corona-networks/data/README.txt

-  -- taxon_selections folder contains text files with sequences that were excluded for each taxon selection

 MSA files
   -- Corona_original_all.mafft.nex is an MSA with 300 genomes including annotation of deleted regions from Grimm and Morrison -- Corona.ph.epf is the MSA with 21 genomes from Grimm and Morrison